-The power of laser hair removal comes from the absorption of laser energy the pigment in the hair follicles — also known as melanin.
+The power of laser hair removal comes from the absorption of laser energy into the pigment of the hair follicles — also known as melanin.
 Just as the energy from the sun is absorbed by the black color in clothing — producing a large amount of heat — when applied to the skin surface, laser energy is absorbed by the melanin in the hair follicle.
-This absorption creates a significant amount of heat that damages or destroys the hair follicle2.
+This absorption creates a significant amount of heat that damages or destroys the hair follicle.

 Following a series of treatments, the remaining hair is typically finer in thickness because of the reduction in follicle size.
 Hairs will appear lighter in color and grow back very slowly, decreasing the amount of maintenance for the patient post-treatment.